-Your motorhome is equipped with a macerator pump system used to discharge waste from the gray and black waste tank.
-The system has a 1-1/2-inch diameter flexible hose that runs from the pump (behind the removable utility center panel) and attaches to a separate compartment on the exterior of the motorhome (beside the utility center).
+Your motor home is equipped with a macerator pump system used to discharge waste from the gray and black waste tank.
+The system has a 1-1/2-inch diameter flexible hose that runs from the pump and attaches to a separate compartment on the exterior of the motor home.
 Not all models are equipped with an external storage compartment.
 The system when powered on can discharge waste (uphill if necessary) up to a distance of 150 feet.

-Before operating the macerator pump, make sure the external dump hose is properly attached at the motorhome and at the dump station.
+Before operating the macerator pump, make sure the external dump hose is properly attached at the motor home and at the dump station.
 The hose is under pressure and therefore waste is discharged under pressure.
 Failure to follow instructions can lead to possible injury or property damage.
 The use of this system for anything other than intended will void the warranty.